Dave Grohl Competition Winners ‘Play’

 The weekend’s process will be made into a documentary.
 A short clip was shared across the Foo Fighters’ social media accounts, along with the comment: “Germany!!
 This is SO amazing.
 Thanks so much for making the #PLAY music camp happen in Berlin.
 Thx to noisy Rooms, BIMM Berlin Musikhaus Thomann nhow_Berlin D’Angelico Guitars HEAD OF PR and everyone involved who supported this weekend.
 Most of all, our respect & thanks to the talented young musicians & mentors!”

-Fellow musician and actor Jack Black also weighed in, replying to the band’s post on Instagram with the perfect comment:
+Fellow musician and actor Jack Black also weighed in, replying to the band’s post on Instagram with the perfect comment.

 Just like the musicians, tutor Randy had a great time, saying: “I felt like a kid again working on Dave Grohl’s ‘Play Music Camp’ project in Berlin.
 Back when I was a young aspiring drummer, this was the way it was done!”

-“This was a great experience for the kids involved because they were thrown into a situation where they worked together with BIMM tutors and other musicians, not just playing and recording with modern software instruments which is more and more becoming the norm.”
+“This was a great experience for the kids involved because they were thrown into a situation where they worked together with BIMM lecturers and other musicians, not just playing and recording with modern software instruments which is more and more becoming the norm.”

 “Over the two days, you could see and hear how the six young musicians grew into a real band.
 It was inspiring to witness the synergy that had developed, which resulted in a great final performance/recording.
 Hats off to all involved!”